markdoc/docs/pages/docs/attributes.md

         {
           id: 'invalid-datetime-type',
           level: 'critical',
-          message: 'Must be a string with a valid date format', },
+          message: 'Must be a string with a valid date format' }
       ];

     return [];